-No Assessment Requirement Comments Compliance Status Recommendation s g) Providing for the incorporation of the final rehabilitated landform into the Biodiversity Offset Area and its management. h) Include a detailed description of the measures that would be implemented over the next 3 years (to be updated for each 3-year period following initial preparation of the plan), including the procedures to be implemented for: Enhancing the quality of remnant vegetation and fauna habitat Restoring native endemic vegetation and fauna habitat within the parts of the Biodiversity Offset Area that are cleared or modified, including details of the target revegetation communities of the restored landform.
+No Assessment Requirement Comments Compliance Status Recommendations g) Providing for the incorporation of the final rehabilitated landform into the Biodiversity Offset Area and its management. h) Include a detailed description of the measures that would be implemented over the next 3 years (to be updated for each 3-year period following initial preparation of the plan), including the procedures to be implemented for: Enhancing the quality of remnant vegetation and fauna habitat Restoring native endemic vegetation and fauna habitat within the parts of the Biodiversity Offset Area that are cleared or modified, including details of the target revegetation communities of the restored landform.
 Coordinating the relocation of native fauna to protected habitats associated with preclearing fauna surveys.
 Collecting and propagating seed Maximising the protection and restoration of threatened species, populations and habitats in the Biodiversity Offset Area Maximising fauna movement between the Biodiversity Offset Area and adjacent habitats.
-Controlling weeds and feral pests Controlling erosion Controlling access and providing for management trails; and Bushfire management and implementation of ecologically appropriate bushfire intervals. i) Include a program to monitor the effectiveness of these measures, and progress against the performance and completion criteria. j) Identify the potential risks to successful implementation of the Biodiversity Offset program and include a description of the contingency measures that would be implemented to mitigate these risks. k) Include details of who would be responsible for monitoring, reviewing, and implementing the plan.I) Include details of the indicative costs of management actions; and Include details as to the timing of actions set out in the plan.
+Controlling weeds and feral pests Controlling access and providing for management trails; and Bushfire management and implementation of ecologically appropriate bushfire intervals. i) Include a program to monitor the effectiveness of these measures, and progress against the performance and completion criteria. j) Identify the potential risks to successful implementation of the Biodiversity Offset program and include a description of the Risks. k) Include details of who would be responsible for monitoring, reviewing, and implementing the plan. l) Include details of the indicative costs of management actions; and Include details as to the timing of actions set out in the plan.
 Sch.
-3-39 The Applicant must ensure that the storage, handling, and transport of dangerous goods and hazardous materials is conducted in KEQPL have developed a Hazardous Substances (SDS) Register, most NC The hazardous materials storage
+3- 39 The Applicant must ensure that the storage, handling, and transport of dangerous goods and hazardous materials is conducted in accordance with the relevant Australian Standards, particularly AS1940 and AS1596, and the Dangerous Goods Code.
+KEQPL have developed a Hazardous Substances (SDS) Register, most recently updated in December 2022, which describes NC The hazardous materials storage container should be repaired (to ensure